calories to gain muscle mass

 These are the calories that Pedro will burn at rest.

-We need to know Pedro's calories to gain muscle mass.
+We need to know the calories to gain muscle mass for Pedro.

 Activity level

-As with weight loss, your daily activity level will influence the number of calories you should be eating.
+As with weight loss, your daily activity level will influence the number of calories you should eat.

 A person with a demanding routine should not consume the same calories as someone who spends the day sleeping.

-The more demanding your day the more calories you will need.
+The more demanding your day is, the more calories you will need.

-Below is a table that will help you calculate an approximate amount of calories you need to maintain your weight, according to your daily routine.
+Below is a table that will help you calculate an approximate number of calories you need to maintain your weight, according to your daily routine.

 What should you do with this table?